Do You Have Sticky Blood (APS) and Can it Affect Fertility?

 Randox Health, Birmingham

-Each antibody test would be ordered separately with the prices not published on their website.
-It is likely to be around £250 for the full panel.
+Each antibody test needs to be ordered separately at this clinic, since prices are not published on their website.
+However, it is likely to be around £250 for the full panel.

 1. Lupus Anticoagulant